 - doors with 32 inches of clear passage space.

-Medicaid savings.
-There’s plenty of talk about saving Medicaid costs at the state and federal levels.
-According to estimates provided by the Idaho State Independent Living Council (SILC) in 2002, the average Medicaid recipient with home-based care saves Medicaid up to $32,000 (by some estimates) every year when compared to institutional care.
-This doesn’t even account for the quality of life issues and personal independence that come with living in your own home.
+This doesn’t even account for the quality of life issues and personal independence that come with living in your own home with family or friends.
 Those interested in maximizing outcomes from Medicaid investments might consider advocating for housing that is both affordable and accessible.

 Demographic changes.
 Wheelchair users are not all seniors.
 Wounded warriors, athletes and professionals all want housing that is close to services, retail, recreation and culture and that allows them to live independently.
 They represent a strong market for well-designed and well-built housing that can be used by anyone, whether they currently have a disability or not.

-Access means business.
-Besides residential construction, small business represents a potential market for contractors with knowledge about accessible design practices.
+Access means business© Besides residential construction, small business represents a potential market for contractors with knowledge about accessible design practices.
 There are thousands of small businesses throughout America that can (and should) be made accessible.
 Someone has to build and install those ramps, widen doorways, and install grab bars in bathrooms.
 Even better, there are excellent tax incentives for small businesses to remove barriers.* See more on this at www.rampupidaho.org

-Lean more.
-Here is one example of how we get to the point of equal access and independent living.
+Learn more.
+Below are examples of how we get to the point of equal access and independent living.
 To add more news, send an email to and type ‘accessible future’ in the subject line.
 Let’s do it.

 *Note.
-The former Concrete Change web site contained several helpful resources that are not contained in the current visitability.org site, although a .pdf version of a portion of the original material is available here:
+The former Concrete Change web site contained several helpful resources that may not all be available at Visitability.org site, although a .pdf version of a portion of the original material is linked below:

 Archived Concrete Change resources (some links are inactive; as those resources are located they will be posted on this page).